Our highly experienced livestock team regularly visit farms all over Ireland & Europe to source the best quality dairy, beef and dual purpose cattle.

 The Fleckvieh is renowned for its excellent beef production and the meat is well marbled and tender.
 This is a hardy and adaptable breed able to thrive in different climates.

-It is widely believed that the origins of Friesian cattle can be traced back to the 18th century.
-At this time, small black and white cattle were brought in to Friesland and the north of Holland and crossed with the native cattle.
+It is widely believed that the origins of Friesian cattle can be traced back to the 18th Century.
+At this time, small black and white cattle were brought in to Friesland and the north of Holland tp be crossed with the native cattle.
 The Netherlands herdbook was established in 1873 and the Friesland herdbook in 1879.

 Prior to the establishment of these herdbooks, red-pied animals were kept separately to black-pied cattle.
 The latter were preferred in America and today only a small number of red-pied cattle exist in Holland.